0x6b/copy-selection-as-markdown/CONTRIBUTING.md

 ## Fork on GitHub

-Before you do anything else, login on [GitHub](https://github.com/) and fork this repository.
+Before you do anything else, login on [GitHub](https://github.com/) and [fork](https://help.github.com/articles/fork-a-repo/) this repository

 ## Clone your fork locally